smlee00/STM32-Keyword-Spotting-with-Edge-Impulse/README.md

 ![create_impulse](https://github.com/smlee00/STM32-Keyword-Spotting-with-Edge-Impulse/blob/main/Images/8.png)

 Next, we proceed to the **MFCC** tab.
 At the *Generate Features*, the data uploaded is processed and features are generated in the form of MFCC (Mel Frequency Cepstral Coefficient).
-This features is fed to the nueral network to train our model.
+This features is fed to the neural network to train our model.
 After the processing job completed the features can be visualised in graphical form.

 ![mfcc](https://github.com/smlee00/STM32-Keyword-Spotting-with-Edge-Impulse/blob/main/Images/9.png)